reymon359/how-to-live/advices/Avoid complaining/index.md

 Complaining is the refuge of those who have no self-reliance.

+Do not look for excuses in the face of difficulties to avoid the problem.
+Evading is not solving.
+Change your thought "it can't be done", to "How can I do it?".

 ## Quotes

 > “When you complain, you make yourself a victim.
 Leave the situation, change the situation, or accept it.
 All else is madness.” ― Eckhart Tolle